6 PayPal Chargeback Scams & How to Prevent Them

 Traditional phishing scams offering millions of dollars for a small investment in time and money have been around almost as long as email.
 Now, these scammers are targeting PayPal users.
 These fraudsters will ask for a small amount for some sort of processing fee or documentation with the promise of big financial returns in terms of lost inheritances or other found money.
-Obviously, they never plan on sending you any money, and simply walk away with the smaller amount you sent.
+Of course, they never plan on sending you any money, and simply walk away with the smaller amount you sent.
 Despite the fact that this scheme has become fairly well-known, millions of people still fall victim to it every year.

 Both phishing scams and other kinds of fake email scams can be avoided by practicing good cybersecurity:

 - Always look at the actual address an email was sent from, not just the display name.

 - If an email seems unusual or suspicious, don't click any links or download any attachments.

 - Never enter personal information such as a credit card number or password into a webpage that was linked to you.
 If you need to log in to a website, navigate to the home page yourself and log in from there.

 When a scammer has successfully hacked into somebody else’s PayPal account (often by using a phishing scam), they can make purchases and send payments with the money from the account they've taken over.